omlad93/Ray-Tracer/README.md

         self.pixel_rays     :   a list of lists of np.arrays represing rays through pixels indexing is matching self.pixel_centers
-        self.hits           :   a list of list of tuples(np.array , shape) of rays hits for pixel self.colors         :   a ist of lists of colors of pixels
+        self.hits           :   a list of list of tuples(np.array , shape) of rays hits for pixel self.colors         :   a list of lists of RGB vectors (np.arrays) of pixels